 Top of the page

-Follow-up care is needed because of the possibility that colorectal cancer will return, even if the surgery was successful.
-Treatment following liver resection may include chemotherapy or radiation treatments.
+Follow-up care is needed because of the chance that colorectal cancer will return, even if the surgery was successful.
+Treatment after liver resection may include chemotherapy or radiation treatments.

 Liver resection increases a person's chances of living longer.
 About 25% to 40% of people (25 to 40 out of 100 people) who have this surgery are still alive after 5 years (5-year survival rate).footnote 1